-So, you’ve been rehearsing with your band mates for several weeks now, you have a set together and are finally feeling ready to start gigging.
+So, you’ve been rehearsing with your bandmates for several weeks now, you have a set together and are finally feeling ready to start gigging.
 But what can you do to make sure everything runs smoothly?
 As someone with 10 years of gigging experience, I would like to share some first gig: dos and don’ts with you, to ensure that your first gig is memorable for the right reasons!

 DO turn up well prepared and in good time

-If the promoter who has taken the risk of booking you for your first gig says, “Please arrive at 6pm for a sound check,” please do so.
+If the promoter who has taken the risk of booking you for your first gig says, “Please arrive at 6 pm for a sound check,” please do so.
 It is easy to assume that, because you are on first and the headliners will need to sound check, you can rock up 10 minutes before the gig and just play.

 That might be the case, but it won’t make for a relaxing experience for anybody and it doesn’t leave time to solve any problems that may occur with equipment/timing changes/stage logistics.
 Early arrival will help you and your band members to feel in control of the situation, as will turning up with all of your own gear available for use.

 Even if you don’t end up using it, having it there is a problem-eliminator and will help you to relax and focus on what is important: your performance.
 Take responsibility; your show is your show!

 DON’T tell everyone it is your first gig